Calibre (software)

-Calibre (pronounced /ˈkæl.ɪ.bə(ɹ)/, /ˈkæl.ə.bɚ/, or cal-i-ber) is a cross-platform free and open-source suite of e-book software.
+Calibre (/ˈkælɪbər/ KAL-ih-bər) is a cross-platform free and open-source suite of e-book software.
 Calibre supports organizing existing e-books into virtual libraries, displaying, editing, creating and converting e-books, as well as syncing e-books with a variety of e-readers.
-Editing books is supported for EPUB and AZW3 formats.
-Books in other formats like MOBI must first be converted to those formats, if they are to be edited.
-Calibre also has a large collection of community contributed plugins.
+Calibre has a large collection of community contributed plugins.

 History

 On 31 October 2006, when Sony introduced its PRS-500 e-reader, Kovid Goyal started developing libprs500, aiming mainly to enable use of the PRS-500 formats on Linux.
 With support from the MobileRead forums, Goyal reverse-engineered the proprietary Broad Band eBook (BBeB) file format.
 In 2008, the program, for which a graphical user interface was developed, was renamed "calibre", displayed in all lowercase.

+In 2025, starting with version 8.11.1, Goyal began integrating large language models into Calibre.
+Supported platforms include Google, GitHub, OpenRouter, Ollama, and LM Studio.